Set up and configure a Worldpay 1.4 or Worldpay (Corporate Gateway) instance

 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select Worldpay1.4 or Worldpay (Corporate Gateway) from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select Worldpay1.4 or Worldpay (Corporate Gateway) from the Gateway Type drop-down list.

 - Click Create Gateway.